jonsth131/ctf.support/content/crypto/rsa/_index.md

 [Integer factorization calculator](https://www.alpertron.com.ar/ECM.HTM)

 ## Known p and q
-If p and q is known, either by factoring n or that they are given, the following Python script can decrypt the ciphertext.
+If p and q are known, either by factoring n or that they are given, the following Python script can decrypt the ciphertext.

 ``` python
 #!/usr/bin/env python3